Darian-Lee-YTKA/codepath-prework-ios102/README.md

 [x] Introduce yourself button shows alert box with an introduciton and dismiss button

-Optional Features
+Optional Features:

-[] User can tap a button to change the color of the background view
+[ ] User can tap a button to change the color of the background view

-[] User can select on additional buttons that provide more info about the user.
+[ ] User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.

 [x] Any stylistic changes that are not default options: made it UC Davis colors